kojix2/bio-twobit/README.md

 tb.closed? # true / false
 ```

-If you would like to include information about soft-masked bases, you need to manually specify `masked: true`
+If you would like to include information about soft-masked bases, you need to specify `masked: true`

 ```ruby
 tb = Bio::TwoBit.open("test/fixtures/foo.2bit")